clintre/solseek/README.md

 ```
 ## Credits
 Solus and eopkg!
 Solseek uses eopkg natively to handle the packaging information and interaction.
-There was no need to write some extraction for the data, the Solus team has done a wonderful job
+There was no need to write some system to extract the data, the Solus team has done a wonderful job
 with eopkg and it allows me to simply wrap this tool around the strengths of it.

 ## Inspirations from other distro tools